 |Type of medicine||Anti-androgen|

-Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
-For these reasons, before you start taking cyproterone it is important that your doctor or pharmacist knows:
+Sometimes a medicine may only be used in people with certain conditions if extra care is taken.
+For this reason, before you start taking abiraterone it is important that your doctor or pharmacist knows:

 - If you are taking or using any other medicines.
 This includes any medicines you are taking which are available to buy without a prescription, such as herbal and complementary medicines.

 - If you have ever had an allergic reaction to any medicine.

 - Before you start this treatment, read the manufacturer's printed information leaflet from inside your pack.
 The leaflet will give you more information about abiraterone, and a full list of possible side-effects from taking it.

 - Take abiraterone exactly as your doctor has told you.
 The usual dose is four tablets once a day.
 Your dose will also be on the label of the pack.

 - You must take the tablets when your stomach is empty.
 This means you should take abiraterone at least an hour before eating food, or wait until at least two hours after you have eaten.
 This is because taking abiraterone with food will increase the amount of medicine in your blood, and this will cause side-effects.

 - You should swallow the tablets whole with water.
 Do not crush or break the tablets to swallow them.

 - Try to take abiraterone at the same time each day.
 This will help you to remember to take your doses.